Medically reviewed by Drugs.com. Last updated on Aug 9, 2020.

 Use: Labeled Indications

-Drug-induced extrapyramidal disorders: Control of extrapyramidal disorders caused by CNS drugs (eg, dibenzoxazepines, phenothiazines, thioxanthenes, butyrophenones)
+Drug-induced extrapyramidal symptoms (treatment): Aid in the control of extrapyramidal symptoms caused by CNS drugs (eg, dibenzoxazepines, phenothiazines, thioxanthenes, butyrophenones)

 Parkinsonism: Treatment of all forms of parkinsonism (postencephalitic, arteriosclerotic, and idiopathic) as adjunctive therapy